-- ValueError If provided name contains any non ascii, non alpha-numeric characters. - ValueError If required shape and dtype arguments are not provided in absence of prototype argument. - ValueError If prototype argument is not a C contiguous ndarray. - LookupError If a arrayset already exists with the provided name. - ValueError If rank of maximum tensor shape > 31. - ValueError If zero sized dimension in shape argument - ValueError If the specified backend is not valid.
+- PermissionError If any enclosed arrayset is opened in a connection manager. - ValueError If provided name contains any non ascii letter characters characters, or if the string is longer than 64 characters long. - ValueError If required shape and dtype arguments are not provided in absence of prototype argument. - ValueError If prototype argument is not a C contiguous ndarray.

+- LookupError If a arrayset already exists with the provided name. - ValueError If rank of maximum tensor shape > 31. - ValueError If zero sized dimension in shape argument - ValueError If the specified backend is not valid.